SafeTrans: LLM-assisted Transpilation from C to Rust: Abstract

 \section{Abstract}

-Rust is a strong contender for a memory-safe alternative to C as a ``systems'' programming language, but porting the vast amount of existing C code to Rust is a daunting task.
-In this paper, we evaluate the potential of large language models (LLMs) to automate the transpilation of C code to idiomatic Rust, while ensuring that the generated code mitigates any memory-related vulnerabilities present in the original code.
-To that end, we present the design and implementation of \emph{SafeTrans}, a framework that uses LLMs to i)~transpile C code into Rust and ii)~iteratively fix any compilation and runtime errors in the resulting code.
-A key novelty of our approach is the introduction of a few-shot \emph{guided repair} technique for translation errors, which provides contextual information and example code snippets for specific error types, guiding the LLM toward the correct solution.
-Another novel aspect of our work is the evaluation of the security implications of the transpilation process, i.e., whether potential vulnerabilities in the original C code have been properly addressed in the translated Rust code.
-We experimentally evaluated SafeTrans with six leading LLMs and a set of 2,653 C programs accompanied by comprehensive unit tests, which were used for validating the correctness of the translated code.
-Our results show that our iterative repair strategy improves the rate of successful translations from 54\% to 80\% for the best-performing LLM (GPT-4o), and that all types of identified vulnerabilities in the original C code are effectively mitigated in the translated Rust code.
+Rust is a strong contender for a memory-safe alternative to C as a ``systems'' language, but porting the vast amount of existing C code to Rust remains daunting.
+In this paper, we evaluate the potential of large language models (LLMs) to automate the transpilation of C code to idiomatic Rust.
+We present \emph{SafeTrans}, a generic framework that leverages LLMs to i)~transpile C code into Rust, and ii)~iteratively repair compilation and runtime errors.
+A key novelty of our approach is a few-shot \emph{guided repair} technique for translation errors, which provides contextual information and example code snippets for specific error types, guiding the LLM toward the correct solution.
+Another novel aspect of our work is the evaluation of the security implications of the transpilation process, showing how some vulnerability classes in C persist in the translated Rust code.
+SafeTrans was evaluated with six leading LLMs on 2,653 C programs and two real-world C projects.
+Our results show that iterative repair improves the rate of successful translations from 54\% to 80\% for the best-performing LLM (\texttt{gpt-4o}).